Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Symptoms in dogs:

-- ApathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., lethargy, or massive restlessness
+- ApathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., lethargy, or severe Restlessness

 - Dilated pupils (mydriasis)

-- Cardiac arrhythmias (arrhythmias, tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
+- Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. (arrhythmias, tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems.)

-- RespiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. problems, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
+- Breathing problems, hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. (elevated body temperature)

-- Tremors, seizures, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+- Trembling, Convulsions, comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems.

 SSRI/SNRI (e.g., Fluoxetine, Sertraline, Venlafaxine):